bion/ko/README.md

 3 (adjust :my-gesture {:amp -12})
 ```

-`!` is used to specify control envelope breakpoints for smooth
+`curve` is used to specify control envelope breakpoints for smooth
 changes over the course of a gesture by calculating the time
-difference between a gesture's `begin` and successive `!` actions.
+difference between a gesture's `begin` and successive `curve` actions.
-Unlike `alter`, `!` generates a new synthdef under the hood and does
+Unlike `alter`, `curve` generates a new synthdef under the hood and does
 not send additional OSC messages to scsynth while the score is playing.

 The following begins a gesture on beat two that crescendos along an